W427697/Discord-/CONTRIBUTING/RELEASING.md

 ## Versioning Scenarios

-There are six types of releases that are done somewhat differently, but following the overall same principles as described previously.
+There are seven types of releases that are done somewhat differently, but following the overall same principles as described previously.

 ### Prereleases - `7.1.0-alpha.12` -> `7.1.0-alpha.13`